pulp-platform/pulp-sdk/README.md

     $ export PULP_ARTIFACTORY_DISTRIB=<distrib>

 This can currently be Centos_7 or Ubuntu_16.
-If your distribution is not supported, you can try to download he packages for a distribution which is close ot yours.
+If your distribution is not supported, you can try to download he packages for a distribution which is close to yours.

-You can also specify the distribution on the command-line hwn invoking make:
+You can also specify the distribution on the command-line when invoking make:

     $ make list distrib=Ubuntu_16